How CAN Custodial Parents Support Non-Custodial Parents? (Part 2)

 4. Feeling pressure to have FUN visits

 We have all heard of the "Disneyland Parent" and the feeling is real.
-The NCP is often the parent that has to move out, set up a new house, and create a new routine with the child.
+The NCP is often the parent who has to move out, set up a new house, and create a new routine with the child.
 Initially, this may be exciting and fun for the child, but after a while, the child may not want to play this game anymore.
-Packing bags and going back and forth to mom and dad's house gets old fast.
-The NCP does anything to hold the attention of the childlike: buying them things, going on trips, having fun-packed weekends, so they will want to come back and stay with the NCP.
+Packing bags and going back and forth to Mom and Dad's house gets old fast.
+The NCP does anything to hold the attention of the child: buying them things, going on trips, and having fun-packed weekends, so they will want to come back and stay with the NCP.

 Custodial Parent can: